MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/7-sentinel.md

 :::image type="content" source="../media/7-sentinel-01.png" alt-text="Screenshot of adding a Log Analytics workspace." lightbox="../media/7-sentinel-01.png":::

-After you create the Microsoft Sentinel resource, you can connect the data sources for your enterprise.
+After you create the Microsoft Sentinel resource and connect it to a workspace, you can connect the data sources for your enterprise.
 Microsoft Sentinel integrates with Microsoft solutions like Microsoft Entra ID and Office 365 through connectors.
 Microsoft Sentinel also comes with connectors for non-Microsoft solutions, and has a REST API that lets you connect to other data sources.

 You can see all of your available data connectors by selecting **Data connectors** under **Configuration** in the Microsoft Sentinel left navigation.